2024–present Serbian anti-corruption protests: The blockade of RTS and RTV

 On 25 April, President Vučić, appearing on Informer TV, said: "I'm afraid that something bad has started to appear within me, in my head, and that is - how to get back at all the people who have caused so much harm to me, my family, my children and everyone.
 And I can't do that, I can't do that to myself, I fight against it every day."

 Marathon race to Brussels

-On 25 April, 21 students from all universities in Serbia set off on the race from Novi Sad, with the plan being to reach the European Parliament session in 18 days.
-They are running in relays to Brussels - one group covers five to 15 kilometers, then rests, and the other one takes over the route.
+On 25 April, 21 university students began a relay race from Novi Sad, with the plan being to reach the European Parliament session in 18 days.
 Their goal is to inform MEPs about the socio-political situation in Serbia.

 In Novi Sad, hundreds of high school pupils from Belgrade, Jagodina, Subotica, Užice, Valjevo and Vrbas walked on foot from their respective cities, to join the Novi Sad pupils for a large protests scheduled for the evening of 25 April.
 The student support rallies continued in Negotin, where the third zbor was also held.
 In Sremska Mitrovica, citizens held a 16-minute silent vigil and afterwards blocked the local road for 5 hours.